Endangered species

 Items that are prohibited and or restricted entry into New Zealand.

-The Convention on International Trade in Endangered Species (CITES) is designed to prevent trade in endangered, threatened, or exploited species.
+The Convention on International Trade in Endangered Species (CITES) is designed to regulate trade in endangered, threatened, or exploited species.

 CITES covers alive or dead plants and animals, and any products made from them.
 This includes souvenirs.